MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/troubleshoot-authorization-requestdenied-graph-api.md

 1. Check if the app registration has the required permissions:
     1. Locate your app registration in the Azure portal.
     2. In the **Manage** section, select **API permissions**
-    3. Check the configured API Permissions.
-In this case, the app registration doesn't have the **EnableDisableAccount.All** permission that is the root cause of the issue.
+    3. Check the configured API permissions.
+In this case, the app registration doesn't have the **User.EnableDisableAccount.All** permission that is the root cause of the issue.

         :::image type="content" source="media/troubleshoot-authorization-requestdenied-graph-api/check-api-permissions.png" alt-text="Screenshot of checking API permissions." lightbox="media/troubleshoot-authorization-requestdenied-graph-api/check-api-permissions.png":::

-1. Select **Add Permissions** to add the `EnableDisableAccount.All` to the app registration.
+1. Select **Add a permission** to add the **User.EnableDisableAccount.All** to the app registration.
 1. You must also select **Grant admin consent for default directory** for the permissions.
 Select **Yes** to confirm that you want to grant admin consent.
 1. Send the PATCH request to disable a user.
 If the request is successful, you should receive `204 No Content`.